-If you'd like to have your blog featured on our website please email ana.dasilva@seemescotland.org.
+If you'd like to have your blog featured on our website please email Ana.DaSilva@seemescotland.org.

 If you want to publicise the work you are doing around mental health, you may want to speak to the media.
 You can use this template press release to do so.
-If you need more support please contact our senior communications officer, lindsay.cochrane@seemescotland.org
+If you need more support please contact Ana Da Silva, Communications Officer Ana.DaSilva@seemescotland.org.